10 Best Sculptures at Villa Borghese

-8. The statue of the adventurer and eccentric Lord Byron
+8. Statue of the adventurer and eccentric Lord Byron

-If 24 hours were enough for Audrey Hepburn to fall in love with the Eternal City and, of course, with its handmade ice creams, it took the English poet Lord Byron a few more, 22 days, which is what he lived in the Spanish Steps in Rome.
-Enough for him to be enraptured.
+If 24 hours were enough for Audrey Hepburn to fall in love with the Eternal City and, of course, with its handmade ice cream, it took the English poet Lord Byron a few more, 22 days, which is what he spent in Rome's Piazza di Spagna.
+Enough to leave him spellbound.

 The statue of Lord Byron in Villa Borghese was erected in 1959.
 It is a copy of the sculpture made in Rome, which was commissioned by the writer himself in 1831 to Bertel Thorwaldsen, and now rests in the library of Trinity College, Cambridge, UK.

 It was Lord Byron himself who, during his stay in the Italian capital, went to the sculptor Thorvaldsen 's workshop in a cape to have a bust made to measure.